Morisonbob/Museum-of-Candy/README.md

-# Museum-of-Candy-Test
+# Museum-of-Candy#
-A simple responsive site made with Bootstrap
+A simple responsive site made with Bootstrap, HTML and JavaScript.